peasant98/active-gsplat/README.md

 ```

-Then, to label the image pairs using binary human preference labels, run:
+Then, to label the image pairs using binary preference labels, run:

 ```bash